Form 4952: Investment Interest Expense Deduction Overview

 There are three parts to Form 4952:

-2. Interest on Net Investments: Following the input of your gross income from property held for investment, adjustments are done to arrive at this number.
+2. Net Investment Income: Following the input of your gross income from property held for investment, adjustments are done to arrive at this number.
+In this section, you can also choose to enter qualified dividends income in case your investment interest income isn’t enough to be able to deduct the whole interest expense.

-3. Deduction for investment interest costs: Here, you determine the net investment interest expense deduction for the current year as well as any disallowed expense that can be carried over to subsequent years.
+3. Investment Interest Expense Deduction: Here, you determine the net investment interest expense deduction for the current year as well as any disallowed expense that can be carried over to subsequent years.

 What Interest Cannot Be Deducted on Form 4952?